ashley-cook/ashley-cook/README.md

 	- Open-source intelligence (OSINT)
 - System & Network administration

+####  I'd like to learn more about:
+- Embedded systems security
+- Information security incidence response
+- Windows kernel driver engineering
+- Software-defined radio

 <!--
 **ashley-cook/ashley-cook** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.